JetBrains/mps-coderules/docs/content/processing.md

 | non-empty | empty | `E => C | G` | Propagation |
 | non-empty | non-empty | `E \ E’ <=> C | G` | Simpagation |

-Guard is a conjunction of predicates, which are checked before a match of available constraints with the production’s head is considered successful.
+Guard is a conjunction of predicates, which are checked before a production is fired.
 Predicates in a guard are *queried*.

 Body is a conjunction of predicates and constraint activations.
 When triggered, each body clause is evaluated in order, with predicates serving as *assertions* and constraint activations producing new constraints.
 Each newly activated constraint is checked against any productions that can be fired, and so on.